trantorLiu/suggestgrid-ruby/README.md

 3. [Get recommendations](#3-get-recommendations)

-If you did not [sign up for SuggestGrid](https://dashboard.suggestgrid.com/users/sign_up), this is the right time.

 ## Getting Started

 In this guide we will demonstrate how to display personalized recommendations on an existing Ruby project.